xsf/xmpp.org/README.md

 It'll do the following:

-* Create a build Docker image (`make builder`) which is a development environment with a complete set of dependencies ready.
+* Create a Docker image based on `DockerfileDev` which is a development environment with a complete set of dependencies ready.

-* Run this docker image on the xmpp.org directory locally.
-This directory is presumed to contain a checked out repository for the website. (`make site`)

-* From the newly created static files in `deploy/output`, it will then create a minimalist docker image to actually serve the website. (`make deployer`)
+* Build the website from the locally checked out xmpp.org repository (`make prepare_docker`).
+This includes `deploy/xsf.conf`.

 For development convenience, you can run the website on port 80: